Ausawin2016/seattlePowerAppers/outlines/flowAutomation.md

 24. Click `Test Flow` and follow prompts
 25. After the Flow runs successfully, refresh `Site Contents` and verify list was created
     - ![Refresh](./2019-10-06-12-03-39.png)
-26. Expand the Actions in Flow to view inputs/outputs
+26. Back in Flow, expand the Actions to view inputs/outputs
-    - **IMPORTANT**: This is a powerful method for learning HOW things work in Flow
+    - **REMEMBER**: This is a powerful method for learning HOW things work in Flow
     - There are many times you will visit a failed/successful run to copy JSON schemas, adjust Expressions, etc.
     - Take time studying Flow runs!
 27. ![Study Flow Runs](./2019-10-06-12-05-01.png)